 Part II: Value-Added Measures: Valuing Meaningless Data over High-Quality Instruction

-.
+The first article in our series of how Florida’s education policies are undermining student success focused on teacher pay.
 However, we know that there are many issues other than low pay that are driving Florida’s educators to leave the profession.
 The remaining articles in the series will each focus on a specific policy that has been detrimental to the teaching profession and to student success.
 We’ll continue our examination of these bad policies by looking at one of the most significant aspects of 2011’s Student Success Act.

 There are many reasons that Florida’s educators have come to loathe the misuse and abuse of Value-Added Model (VAM) scores, but there is perhaps no more egregious misuse of this data than to force an entire school to be disrupted just a few days into the start of a new school year.

-which shows how VAM scores are routinely used in ways that have a detrimental impact on students and even entire schools.
+The Ledger in Lakeland ran an article that shows how VAM scores are routinely used in ways that have a detrimental impact on students and even entire schools.
 In the article, Polk County School Board member Billy Townsend points out,

 “the situation is so ludicrous that the entire fifth grade at Griffin Elementary — a turnaround school that has received a D rating two years in a row — is now being taught completely by long-term substitutes.
 One of those substitutes taught at the school all last year and had the lowest Florida Standards Assessment scores of the fifth grade teachers.”